After completing the course, participants will be able to:

 EMT-I classified paramedics interested in becoming instructors must apply and be approved by the AHLS Administrative Policy Committee before attending an AHLS Instructor course.

-The University of Arizona College of Medicine – Tucson designates this live activity for a maximum of 20.25 AMA PRA Category 1 Credit(s)™ (16.25 Provider Course and 4.0 Instructor Course).
+The University of Arizona College of Medicine – Tucson designates this live activity for a maximum of 4 AMA PRA Category 1 Credit(s)™.

 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-The University of Arizona College of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+Credit Designation Statement – Amedco LLC designates this live activity for a maximum of 4 knowledge-based contact hours for pharmacists.
 Pharmacists participating in the entire program and completing the post test will be awarded credit.
 No partial credit will be available.

 Credits in Canada